Board of Directors

 DEPUTY AND ADMIN DIRECTOR

-Huong Nguyen became a member of VAYLA New Orleans in 2006 and became a staff in 2008.
+Huong Nguyen became a volunteer and member of VAYLA New Orleans in 2006 and became a staff in 2008.
 She was born and raised in New Orleans East, Louisiana.
 She graduated from the University of New Orleans, where she majored in Business Marketing.

 She is the Founder and Program Coordinator of the Young Womyn’s Leadership Program (YWLP), which seeks to provide a safe space for young womyn that supports the development of healthy coping skills, enhanced self esteem and increases their intellectual, civic, and social skills.
 She initiated the first young womyn’s flag football team in New Orleans East.